-The ranks among the Brigade of Gurkhas have been dominated by four ethnic groups: the Gurungs and Magars from western Nepal; and the Rais and Limbus from the east, who live in hill villages of hill farmers.
+The ranks within the Brigade of Gurkhas are primarily comprised of four distinct ethnic groups: the Gurungs and Magars from western Nepal and the Rais and Limbus from the east, who hail from the hill villages of hill farmers.
 These soldiers are renowned for their exceptional bravery and discipline, particularly in the British and Indian Armies.

 Selection and Training

 The recruitment process for becoming a Gurkha soldier involves two stages of selection.
 The first stage is the regional selection, which takes place in either Pokhara or Dharan.
 It includes a series of physical tests, written assessments in English and numeracy, and an interview.
 Candidates who pass the regional selection move on to the second stage, the central selection process in Kathmandu, which includes additional physical and language tests, a medical examination, and a second interview.

-The training for becoming a Gurkha soldier lasts for 36 weeks and addresses a range of areas such as the Brigade ethos, language training, cultural training, career management, trade selection, and the same 26-week Combat Infantryman’s Course that the Line Infantry receive.
-This enables the trained Gurkha soldiers to fulfill their roles in operations and continue the traditions of their forefathers.
+The training for becoming a Gurkha soldier lasts for 36 weeks.
+It covers a range of subjects, including the Brigade’s ethos, language training, cultural training, career management, trade selection, and the same 26-week Combat Infantryman’s Course that the Line Infantry receives.
+This comprehensive training enables the Gurkhas soldiers to effectively fulfill their operations roles and carry on their forefathers’ traditions.

-In addition to recruiting soldiers to join the British Army, British Gurkhas Nepal also runs the recruitment process for the Gurkha Contingent of the Singapore Police Force.
-Recruits indicate at the registration stage whether they wish to join the Singapore Police or the British Army.
+In addition to recruiting soldiers for the British Army, British Gurkhas Nepal also manages the recruitment process for the Gurkha Contingent of the Singapore Police Force.
+At the registration stage, candidates can indicate whether they wish to join the Singapore Police or the British Army.

 Gurkhas in SAS